mrjones2014/smart-splits.nvim/PROTOCOL.md

 it keeps the cursor on the same screen row across a window boundary, which has no counterpart in a multiplexer pane.

 There is no capabilities table.
-If your multiplexer cannot resize or cannot split, **leave the function out entirely**.
+If your multiplexer cannot resize, **leave the function out entirely**.
 Core checks whether the function exists.

 ## Contracts